ChrstphrHll/npc_gen/students/Brynn Opalul.md

 ### Description
 - Tiefling Paladin from Aldercrown Empire
 - 3rd year Exploration student in Burk
-- short straight black hair that's wild, Red eyes, and Pale Yellow skin
+- shoulder length curly strawberry blond hair that's plain, Red eyes, and Pale Yellow skin
 - Is Devoted and Odd, and has Charisma as their ideal

 ### Organizations